 Apply for funding

-Please note that as of 16th July 2018 we are operating a revised allocation policy for the Research Council Block Grant.
-Please read the Interim Funding Allocation Policy before applying for funding and contact firstname.lastname@example.org if you have any questions.
+Please note that funding is extremely limited at present.
+From 16th July 2018 we have been operating a revised allocation policy for the Research Council Block Grant.
+Please read the Research Councils funding allocation policy 18-19 before applying for funding and contact firstname.lastname@example.org if you have any questions.
 Please note that this policy may be subject to further revision.

 Check that the journal you intend to publish in is compliant with your funder's OA Policy